Jess Stonestreet Jackson Jr.: Early life and education

-Wine Production
+Wine production

-In the late 1950s, Jess Jackson started a law firm in the San Francisco area, specializing in property rights issues, that went on to argue cases in front of the Supreme Court.
+In the late 1950s, Jess Jackson started a law firm in the San Francisco area, specializing in property rights issues.
 Jackson was one of the founding members of the American California Trial Lawyers Association.
-He also pursued other business interests, including being one of the four founding members in the 1970s of Decimus, a company which leased IBM mainframe computers to corporations.
+In the 1970s, he was also one of the four founding members of Decimus, a company that leased IBM mainframe computers to corporations.

-In 1974, Jackson and then wife, Jane Kendall Jackson, purchased an 80-acre pear-and-walnut orchard in Lakeport.
-He converted it to growing premium Chardonnay and other varietals after realizing that there was increasing demand for high-quality grapes in the area.
+In 1974, Jackson and his first wife, Jane Kendall Jackson, purchased an 80-acre pear-and-walnut orchard in Lakeport.
+He converted it to growing Chardonnay and other varietals after realizing that there was increasing demand for high-quality grapes in the area.
 He sold the property's grapes to local wineries until 1981, when a down market led to a surplus of grapes on the market.
-Faced with the prospect of selling his grapes for a price that wouldn't cover the costs of growing them, he decided to make his own wine.
-Instead of following the market by producing low-quality, inexpensive wines, Jackson studied the market and realized that there was a shortage of high-quality wines at affordable prices.
-He decided to produce wines that would fill that gap, and, two years later, he released the first Kendall-Jackson Vintner's Reserve Chardonnay.
-That year it became the first wine to ever win a Platinum Award from the American Wine Competition.
+Faced with the prospect of selling his grapes for a price that wouldn't cover the costs of growing them, he decided to make his own wine, and hired winemaker Jed Steele.
+Jackson decided to produce affordable wines with an emphasis on quality, and, two years later, the first Kendall-Jackson Vintner's Reserve Chardonnay was released.
+That year it became the first wine ever to win a Platinum Award from the American Wine Competition.

 Jackson and Kendall divorced in the early 1980s and Jackson later married Barbara Banke.
-Banke became his lifelong partner and co-manager of their wine businesses.
+Banke became his co-manager of their wine businesses.
 Jackson and Banke continued to expand their business, eventually owning about 25,000 acres in California, 14,000 of which were planted with wine grapes.